-James E. Keel Jefferson County Community Ministries Fund 2008 This fund provides a perpetual funding source for the Jefferson County Community Ministry, serving those in need with clothing, a food pantry and other aid.
+James E. Keel Jefferson County Community Ministries Fund 2008 This fund supports the Jefferson County Community Ministry (JCCM); serving those in need with clothing, a food pantry and other aid.

 Floyd and Mike Kursey Fund 2011 Named 2011 Spirit of the Panhandle for their tireless volunteer work in the community, Floyd and Michaela “Mike” Kursey’s fund benefits Hospice of the Panhandle.

 Larry Lower Morgan County Food & Farms Association Fund 2013 Morgan County’s 2013 Spirit of the Panhandle winner established this fund to support the local farm and food movement.

 Martinsburg Civil Air Patrol Fund 2016 Martinsburg resident Dennis D. Barron, a long-time supporter of the West Virginia Wing of the Civil Air Patrol, established this legacy gift which will be funded through his estate plan to help support operations and programs of the Martinsburg Squadron of the Civil Air Patrol.